Ludest27/Portfolio/README.md

 - **Description:** Memory profiling and execution time analysis for ML-KEM in IoT environments.
 - **Includes:** Static memory tracking, RAM usage estimation, and flash size monitoring.

 📌 **Note:** These implementations are experimental and part of ongoing research.
-They are not intended for direct use but serve as a reference for performance analysis and security evaluation.
+They are not intended for direct use but serve as a reference for my work.

 ---